-Christina Finn graduated from the University of Scranton in 2004 with a Master's Degree in occupational therapy and is now enrolled in a doctoral program at The University of New England with expected graduation in 2018.
-She has 10 years of experience in all areas of physical rehabilitation across the spectrum of care, including acute care, inpatient, and outpatient rehabilitation.
+Christina Finn graduated from the University of Scranton in 2004 with a Master's Degree in occupational therapy and earned her doctoral degree from the University of New England in 2018.
+She has 15 years of experience in all areas of physical rehabilitation across the spectrum of care, including acute care, inpatient, and outpatient rehabilitation.

 - The Role of Vision in Fine Motor Performance Skills, OT Practice, August 2011